webwinkelkeur logo

 Connection diagram

-1. Connecting the RGB LED:
+1. Connecting RGB LED:

 • Place the RGB LED on the breadboard.